opencast/opencast/README.txt

 Logging configuration can be customized by modifying $FELIX/conf/services/org.ops4j.pax.logging.properties.

 Detailed instructions for a variety of platforms and topologies are available at http://opencast.jira.com/wiki/display/MH/Installation+and+Configuration+%28Trunk%29
-Questions should go to the Matterhorn list (matterhorn@opencastproject.org) or the #opencast IRC channel at irc.freenode.net
+Questions should go to the Matterhorn list (matterhorn-users@opencastproject.org, see http://lists.opencastproject.org/mailman/listinfo/matterhorn-users for archives and registration) or the #opencast IRC channel at irc.freenode.net